History of Europe: Late Middle Ages

-Homicide rates plunge over 800 years

-At the local level, levels of violence were extremely high by modern standards in medieval and early modern Europe.
-They actually reached their peak during the late Middle Ages, having increased since the third century.
-Typically, small groups would battle their neighbors, using the farm tools at hand such as knives, sickles, hammers and axes.
-Mayhem and death were deliberate.
-The vast majority of people lived in rural areas.
-Cities were few, and small in size, but their concentration of population was conducive to violence.
-Long-term studies of places such as Amsterdam, Stockholm, Venice and Zurich show the same trends as rural areas.
-Across Europe, homicide trends (not including military actions) show a steady long-term decline.
-Regional differences were small, except that Italy's decline was later and slower.
-From approximately 1200 AD through 1800 AD, homicide rates from violent local episodes declined by a factor of ten, from approximately 32 deaths per 100 000 people to 3.2 per 100 000.
-In the 20th century the homicide rate fell to 1.4 per 100 000.
-Police forces seldom existed outside the cities; prisons only became common after 1800.
-Before then harsh penalties were imposed for homicide (severe whipping or execution) but they proved ineffective at controlling or reducing the insults to honor that precipitated most of the violence.
-The decline does not correlate with economics.
-Most historians attribute the trend in homicides to a steady increase in self-control of the sort promoted by Protestantism, and necessitated by schools and factories.

-Historian Manuel Eisner has summarized the patterns from over 300 historical studies.

 Early modern Europe

 The Early Modern period spans the centuries between the Middle Ages and the Industrial Revolution, roughly from 1500 to 1800, or from the discovery of the New World in 1492 to the French Revolution in 1789.
 The period is characterised by the rise in importance of science and increasingly rapid technological progress, secularised civic politics, and the nation state.
 Capitalist economies began their rise, and the early modern period also saw the rise and dominance of the economic theory of mercantilism.
 As such, the early modern period represents the decline and eventual disappearance, in much of the European sphere, of feudalism, serfdom and the power of the Catholic Church.
-The period includes the Renaissance, the Protestant Reformation, the disastrous Thirty Years' War, the European colonisation of the Americas and the European witch-hunts.
+The period includes the Renaissance, the Scientific Revolution, the Protestant Reformation, the disastrous Thirty Years' War, the European colonisation of the Americas and the European witch-hunts.